 - 11. Examine the details of this service action event, and record the partitions involved in this service action event for use in a later step. - 12.
 Is the error code associated with this service action event of the form A11-xxx or A01-xxx? - Yes: Continue with the next step. - No: Go to step 17 on page 65. - 13.
-Have you begun a list of Axx partitions from prior service action events that you processed in this MAP? - Yes: Go to step 15. - No: Continue with the next step. - 14.
+Have you begun a list of Axx partitions from prior service action events that you processed in this maintenance analysis procedure (MAP)? - Yes: Go to step 15. - No: Continue with the next step. - 14.
 Begin a new list of Axx partitions by copying the list of partitions obtained in step 11.
 Go to step 16. - 15.
-Add the partition list obtained in step 11 to the existing list of Axx partitions obtained from processing previous service action events in this maintenance analysis procedure (MAP). - 16.
+Add the partition list obtained in step 11 to the existing list of Axx partitions obtained from processing previous service action events in this MAP. - 16.
 Remove all entries in the list of all partitions you recorded in step 11.
 If you are referred to the list of partitions obtained in step 11 in future steps, the list is empty.
 Go to step 17 on page 65.

 17. Select and highlight the service action event from the Error Associated With This Serviceable Event window.
 18. Click Close Event.
 19. Add comments for the serviceable event.
 Include any unique additional information.
-Click OK .
+Click OK.
 The following steps will add or update FRU information.
-20. Did you replace, add, or modify a FRU of the open service action event? es: Continue with the next step.
-O: Go to step 22.
+20. Did you replace, add, or modify a FRU of the open service action event? 'es: Continue with the next step.
+Io: Go to step 22.
 21. From the FRU list, select a FRU that you need to update.
 Double-click the FRU, and update the FRU information.
 Go to step 23.
 22. Select the No FRU Replaced for this Serviceable Event option.
 23. Click OK to close the service action event.
-24. Is the list of all partitions you recorded in step 11 on page 64 empty? es: Go to step 32 on page 66.
-6: Continue with the next step.
-25. Does the list of all partitions you recorded in step 11 on page 64 contain more than one entry? es: Continue with the next step. o: Go to step 32 on page 66.
-Is the error class recorded in step 25 AIX? • Y es: Continue with the next step.
-6: Go to step 32 on page 66.
-27. Perform all the following steps for each entry in the list of all partitions you recorded in step 11 on page 64, except for the partition you were using to debug the original problem.
-28. From the list of all partitions, open the HMC virtual terminal window of a partition, and then type diag at the AIX command prompt.
+24. Is the list of all partitions you recorded in step 11 on page 64 empty? les: Go to step 32 on page 66.
+Io: Continue with the next step.
+25. Does the list of all partitions you recorded in step 11 on page 64 contain more than one entry? es: Continue with the next step.
+Io: Go to step 32 on page 66.
+26. Is the error class recorded in step 25 AIX? es: Continue with the next step.
+Io: Go to step 32 on page 66.
+27. Perform the following steps for each entry in the list of all partitions you recorded in step 11 on page 64, except the partition you were using to debug the original problem.
+28. From the HMC virtual terminal window of a partition in the list of all partitions, type diag at the AIX command prompt.

-- 29. When the diagnostic operating instructions are displayed, complete the following steps: - 1.
-Press Enter. - 2.
-Select the Task Selection option. - 3.
-Select the Log Repair option. - 4.
-Select the resource associated with the repair action: - If the repair action was reseating a cable or adapter, select the resource associated with that repair action. - · If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0. - 5.
-Click Commit after you make your selection.
+- 29. When the diagnostic operating instructions are displayed, do the following steps:

+- 1. Press Enter.

+- 2. Select the Task Selection option.

+- 3. Select the Log Repair option.

+- 4. Select the resource associated with the repair action.
+If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
+If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0.